Department of Computer Science

 CS 2073.
 Computer Programming with Engineering Applications.
 (3-0) 3 Credit Hours.
 (TCCN = ENGR 2304)

-Prerequisites: MAT 1214 and completion of or concurrent enrollment in MAT 1224.
+Prerequisite: MAT 1213 (or MAT 1214 in previous catalogs), and completion of or concurrent enrollment in MAT 1223 (or MAT 1224 in previous catalogs).
 Algorithmic approaches to problem solving and computer program design for engineers.
 Engineering and mathematically-oriented problem sets will be emphasized, including nonnumeric applications.
 Searching, sorting, linked lists, and data typing will be introduced.
 May not be applied toward a major in computer science.
 Generally offered: Fall, Spring.
-Course Fees: IUCS $45; LRS1 $46.20; STSI $21.60.
+Course Fee: IUCS $45; LRS1 $46.20; STSI $21.60.

-Prerequisites: CS 1714 and completion of or concurrent enrollment in MAT 1214.
+Prerequisite: CS 2113.
 Abstract data structures (stacks, queues, lists, trees), recursion, sorting, and searching.
-Implementation of data structures using explicit memory management, and introduction to abstract data type design and encapsulation.
-The course includes 3 hours of lecture and a mandatory 1-hour recitation per week.
-(Formerly CS 1723 and CS 2123.
+Implementation of data structures using explicit memory management and introduction to abstract data type design and encapsulation.
+The course includes 3 hours of lecture per week.
+(Formerly CS 1723 and CS 2124.
 Credit can only be earned for one of the following courses: CS 2124, CS 1723, or CS 2123.)
 Generally offered: Fall, Spring, Summer.
-Course Fees: IUCS $60; LRS1 $61.60; STSI $28.80; DL01 $100.
+Course Fee: LRS1 $46.20; STSI $21.60; DL01 $75; IUCS $45.

 CS 2233.
 Discrete Mathematical Structures.
 (3-0) 3 Credit Hours.
 (TCCN = MATH 2305)